james-burt/pennineway/route.markdown

 # Crowden to Standedge
 # Standedge to Calder Valley
 Day 3 includes the impressive monument at Stoodley Pike, above the town of Todmorden.
-Near the descent into the Calder Valley walkers have the option ot taking the Hebden Bridge Loop into the famous town.
+Near the descent into the Calder Valley walkers have the option of taking the Hebden Bridge Loop into the famous town.
+While Hebden Bridge was not part of the original Pennine Way it's earned its place as the birthplace of the [Walkers are Welcome](https://walkersarewelcome.org.uk/) scheme.
+It's a good place for a comfortable stay.
+If energy allows, a climb to the village of Heptonstall is worth the effort.

 # Calder Valley to Ickornshaw
 # Ickornshaw to Malham